How to Copy UHD Blu-rays to ISO Files/Discs/Folders Easily

 And there you have it.
 After reading this guide you should have a very good idea of how to copy UHD Blu-rays to ISO files or folders and burn the resulting output onto a new disc if you wish.
 Doing so will allow you to create brand new backup copies of all your favorite movies that you can use instead of the originals.
 That way, your movie collection is certain to remain in pristine quality for a very long time.
 It’s worth noting that this process can be quite resource intensive so you may want to check out the system requirements on the website of DVDFab UHD Copy to see if your computer can handle it.

-By the way, if you aim to copy UHDs to hard drive for storage or onto computer for later playback with software player, then DVDFab Player 6 will be your top priority, since it is able to play all DVDs, Blu-rays, 4K Ultra HD Blu-rays, TV shows and videos of all kinds of formats.
+By the way, if you aim to copy UHDs to hard drive for storage or onto computer for later playback with software player, then DVDFab Media Player will be your top priority, since it is able to play all DVDs, Blu-rays, 4K Ultra HD Blu-rays, TV shows and videos of all kinds of formats.

 ① 1:1 Clone the entire disc or main movie of a 4K Ultra HD Blu-ray disc